Harvey Guzzini Clear Pendant Lamp

 Manufacturer: Harvey Guzzini, via Mariano Guzzini, 37.
 62019, Recanati, Italy, today named iGuzzini.

-Other versions: The Harvey Guzzini Clear pendant lamp was made in 2 versions.
+Other versions: The Harvey Guzzini Clear pendant lamp exists in 2 versions.
 The Clear pendant lamp in acrylic as described above, and the bigger Nube pendant lamp 58 x 30 cm (22.83 x 11.81”).
 The diffuser of the Nube is always made in white opal glass.
 Made in white, orange and probably some other colours.
 The Nube has a slightly different form as you can see on the diagram on the left.
 Nube = cloud.

 Luigi Massoni was born in Milan, Italy on January 22nd 1930.
 He was an architect and designer.
 For some thirty years, Massoni also worked as a freelance journalist and editor.
 He lived in Recanati, near Milan were he died in 2013.

 After years of education at the “Collettivo di Architettura” of Milan and his first professional experiences between 1953 and 1955, he began working for Alessi and created his famous Bar set.
 First in 1957 together with Carlo Mazzeri the cocktail shaker and a bit later the Serie 5 containers.

 Together with architect Carlo De Carli, he founded “Il Mobile Italiano”.
 In 1959, associating a group of furniture industrialists, he founded “Mobilia”, one of the first centres for the promotion of Italian design.

 Also in 1959, he began working for Boffi Cucine, realising some of the first modular systems for the home and kitchen.
 For Boffi he created: the Dogu kitchen and bathroom, the Xila kitchen and bathroom, the Punto bathroom, the E15 kitchen, the AL15 kitchen and the A1 cupboard.

 He was editor and director of “Marmo Tecnica Architettura” from 1956 until 1963.
 Thanks to his publications, he plays a key role in the development of industrial and craft-based businesses.
 His works are published in the most important Italian and foreign magazines and have been awarded numerous prizes and acknowledgements.